Hxru/Level-2-software-project/README.md

 ## 📄 License

-This is a university final year project for academic purposes.
+This is a university second year project for academic purposes.